TrimBoy/week-4-course-project/README.md

 ## Using the Script

-To use the script, make sure you have your working directory set to to a folder containing the following files:
+To use the script, make sure you have your working directory set to a folder containing the following files:

 "activity_labels.txt",
 "features.txt",